Mark 14:27-31 (Year B)

 Introduction to Dialogue:

-Let us pray: May the words of my mouth and the thoughts of all our hearts be acceptable to You.
+Pray with me.
+May the words of my mouth and the thoughts of all our hearts be acceptable to You.
+Amen.

 Australians call them Stuff-ups.
 What is a “stuff up?”
 Wait for an answer.
 Yes!
 Blunders, errors, mistakes.
 When I commit them, I just want to duck and cover.
 The last thing I desire is to stick up my hand in the midst of my friends and say: “yeah, that was me.”